bcs-iitk/bcs-iitk.github.io/journal-club/_posts/2020-12-20-Does-The-Brain-Do-Back-Propagation.md

 ---
 layout: post

-title: Does The Brain Do Back Propagation
+title: Does The Brain Do Back Propagation?

 abstract: Here we build on past and recent developments to argue whether an algorithm similar to backpropagation enables learning in the brain and modulates synaptic plasticity.
 ---